EOSIO/eosio-explorer/README.md

 ```
 This command will rebuild the application and clear the Local Storage.

-:warning: - Proper way to pause/stop the dockers is to use the below command, if you don't stop the dockers properly then you may lose the data on the blockchain.
-Also use this command and stop dockers before shutting down the system to save data.
+:warning: **Warning** - Proper way to pause/stop the dockers is to use the below command, if you don't stop the dockers properly then you may lose the data on the blockchain.
+Also, use this command and stop dockers before shutting down the system to save data.

 ```bash
 eosio-explorer stop_dockers